trombonehero/sac2016-website/content/local/stjohns.md

 It is North America's oldest city, having been established as a seasonal fishing port in the 1500s, and has a somewhat quirky character of colourful (literally) houses, historical landmarks, and stunning scenery.
-We recommend taking a couple of extra days to visit --- it can also be prudent to use have a day or two of weather buffer on each end of your visit!
+We recommend taking a couple of extra days to visit.

 For more ideas of things to do, you might like to visit [Destination St. John's](http://destinationstjohns.com/)